Eligibility

 The plan considers your domestic partner eligible for coverage if you:

-• share a permanent residence and intend to do so indefinitely.
+• Share a permanent residence and intend to continue doing so indefinitely.

 Eligibility While on Leave

-If you’re not working, but still eligible for Health & Welfare Plan coverage under your collective bargaining agreement, you can continue coverage by making monthly payments.
+If you are not currently employed but remain eligible for Health and Welfare Plan coverage according to the collective bargaining agreement, you can maintain coverage by paying monthly premiums.

-Payments are due on the first of the month.
-It’s your responsibility to make payments on time.
-The Plan does not send notices of late payments or invoices.
-If you do not make your payments on time, your coverage under the Plan will end.
-You have the option of deducting payments from your bank account.
-Contact the Plan Office for more information.
+Payments are due on the first of each month.
+It is your responsibility to ensure timely payment.
+The Plan does not issue reminders for late payments or invoices.
+Failure to make payments on time will result in termination of your coverage under the Plan.
+You may choose to have payments deducted directly from your bank account.
+For further information, please contact the Plan Office at 301-568-2294.

 The Family and Medical Leave Act (FMLA)

-If you take leave for a serious illness, the birth of a child, or caring for a seriously ill parent or spouse, you may qualify for leave under the Family and Medical Leave Act (FMLA) for up to 12 weeks.
-You may also be entitled to up to 12 weeks of leave for a situation that arises in connection with the active military service of a child, spouse, or parent.
-You may qualify for up to 26 weeks of leave during a single year under FMLA if you are caring for a child, spouse, parent, or next of kin who is a member of the Armed Forces and is undergoing medical treatment as a result of a severe injury or illness.
-Please get in touch with METRO to apply for FMLA leave.
+If you need to take leave due to a serious illness, the birth of a child, or caring for a seriously ill parent or spouse, you may qualify for up to 12 weeks of leave under the Family and Medical Leave Act (FMLA).
+Additionally, if you’re faced with a situation related to the active military service of a child, spouse, or parent, you may also be entitled to 12 weeks of leave.
+In certain circumstances, such as caring for a family member who is a member of the Armed Forces and undergoing medical treatment for a severe injury or illness, you could qualify for up to 26 weeks of leave within a single year under FMLA.
+To apply for FMLA leave, please reach out to METRO.

-As long as you are eligible and continue paying your Health & Welfare Plan monthly premium payments, METRO will continue paying its share of your coverage.
+As long as you remain eligible and continue to make your monthly premium payments for the Health & Welfare Plan, METRO will continue to contribute its portion towards your coverage.

 Retiree Coverage

-If you participate in the Health & Welfare Plan and retire under the Transit Employees’ Retirement Plan, you are eligible for life insurance, medical coverage, and the voluntary retiree dental plan.
-If you do not choose to continue medical coverage, you can re-enroll later if you have a life-changing event or during the next Open Enrollment.
-If you were hired on or after January 1, 2010, you are not eligible for retiree medical coverage.
+If you are enrolled in the Health and Welfare Plan and retire through the Transit Employees’ Retirement Plan, you qualify for life insurance, medical coverage, and the voluntary retiree dental plan.
+Should you opt out of continuing medical coverage, you have the option to re-enroll later in the event of a life-changing circumstance or during the next Open Enrollment period.
+However, if you were hired on or after January 1, 2010, you are ineligible for retiree medical coverage.

-Your monthly Health and Welfare premium payments will be deducted from your pension check.
+Your monthly Health and Welfare premium payments will be automatically deducted from your pension check.

-Retirees may change health plans when they retire and during the regular Open Enrollment Period.
+Upon retirement, retirees have the flexibility to switch health plans and may do so during the regular Open Enrollment Period.

 If you Work Part-Time

-All part-time employees (except re-hired retired employees) receive long-term disability and life insurance.
-Part-time employees can choose to pay and participate in the Health & Welfare Plan program for medical, vision, and dental coverage.
+All part-time employees, with the exception of re-hired retired employees, are entitled to receive long-term disability and life insurance benefits.
+Additionally, part-time employees have the option to enroll and contribute to the Health & Welfare Plan, which provides coverage for medical, vision, and dental expenses.

 When Coverage Ends

-Your coverage under the Plan will end at the end of the month in which one of the following occurs:
+Your coverage under the Plan will end at the conclusion of the month in which any of the following events takes place:

-When your coverage ends, coverage for your dependents ends unless the cause of your termination of coverage is your death.
-(See the “If You Die While a Participant” section on the Life Events Page).
+When your coverage ends, coverage for your dependents also ends unless your termination of coverage is due to your death.
+(Refer to the “If You Die While a Participant” section on the Life Events Page).

-Your spouse’s coverage ends if you divorce or your marriage is annulled.
-If you are separated but still legally married, your spouse is still covered.
-Your domestic partner loses coverage when your relationship no longer meets the domestic partner relationship criteria.
+Your spouse’s coverage ceases upon divorce or annulment of your marriage.
+However, if you are separated but still legally married, your spouse remains covered.
+Your domestic partner loses coverage when your relationship no longer meets the criteria for a domestic partner relationship.

-Coverage for your dependent children ends on the last day of the month when they no longer meet the Plan’s definition of dependent.
+Coverage for dependent children terminates on the final day of the month in which they no longer meet the Plan’s definition of dependent.

 Open Enrollment